 Resident Evil 7 biohazard looks amazing.
 The Baker’s house is styled after the backwoods murder houses from old horror movies.
 Every area inspires dread in the player, even the safe rooms do not feel safe, keeping the player always on guard.
 The soundtrack does well to pervade this unease.
 During the times when Ethan unravels another thread of the mystery the terror ramps up considerably.
 The inventory system uses a space management style with weapons bound to a direction on the D-pad making weapon selection in-game fluid and customizable.
 Finding useful items and files has changed to an icon to catch the player’s attention, retiring the old, “Look at the shiny thing!” prompt from older titles.
 The story masterfully drops clues about what is happening to the very end, creating an immersive and thought provoking experience.

 Resident Evil 7 biohazard has redefined the survival horror genre.
 The characters are amazing coupled with an engaging story.
 There multiple endings encourage replay along with achievements/ trophies bound to speed and resource management playthroughs.
 Fans of the series will notice elements that harken to previous Resident Evil entries, while new players will not be lost by not knowing the lore surrounding the series.
 The playable videotapes moved the story along dynamically, rather than having to sit through cut scenes to progress the story.
 The end of the game features a splash page featuring the title of the first of many downloadable content entries.
 Resident Evil 7 biohazard will satisfy long-time fans of the series, and is an exciting introduction for new players to the Resident Evil universe.

-Review Done on Resident Evil 7 for Xbox One
+Resident Evil 7 Review on Xbox One